Olivia, Sophia, Mia, and Amelia rank in the current Top Ten. Emilia, Aria, Victoria, Julia, and Lydia aren’t far behind.

 Lia – A re-spelling of the Biblical Leah, or a short form of many names on this list.

 Pia– A mini name with a powerful meaning.

 Asteria – Many of the -ia names have ties to myth and legend.
-Asteria is an especially common name in Greek myth, worn by an Amazon, and a number of minor goddesses.
-The most famous one was associated with falling stars.
+Asteria is an especially common name in Greek myth, worn by an Amazon, and a number of minor goddesses, including one associated with falling stars.
 The Greek word aster means star.

 Cassiopeia – The mother of Andromeda in Greek myth, and a constellation in our night sky.
 The name is probably related to Cassia.

-Delia – Cynthia refers to the mountain; Delia refers to the island.
-Delia is also associated with Artemis.
+Delia – Cynthia refers to the mountain, while Delia refers to the island.
+The name Delia is also associated with Artemis.